Rubenschuit/vulkan_engine/README.md

 - Tinyobjloader (included in external)
 - stb_image (included in external)

-Optional environment file: `.env.cmake` in repository root.
-Common variables:
-- `MINGW_PATH`
-- `GLFW_PATH`
-- `VULKAN_SDK_PATH`
-- `SLANG_HOME`

 #### Downloads:
 Note: CMake will auto-discover Slang (`slangc`) and the Vulkan SDK in common install locations and via standard environment variables.
 Use `.env.cmake` only when installing to uncommon/custom paths, or to explicitly override detection.
+See `envWindowsExample.cmake` for examples.

 - Slang: https://github.com/shader-slang/slang/releases
 	- Windows: `C:\Program Files\Slang\bin\slangc.exe`